yungyuc/sciwork20/content/pages/tutorial/hypothesis-testing.rst

 (English)

-This tutorial will guide attendees to conduct hypothesis testing in Python with real datasets, and help attendees to use it in daily work.
+This tutorial will guide attendees to conduct hypothesis testing in Python with real datasets, and help attendees use it in daily work.

 In an experiment, the averages of the control group and the experimental group are 0.72 and 0.76.
 Is the experimental group better than the control group?
 Or